scepman/scepman-docs/docs/scepman-configuration/optional/application-settings/intune-validation.md

 ## AppConfig:IntuneValidation:ComplianceCheck

 {% hint style="warning" %}
-**Experimental Setting** - Applicable to version 1.7 and above.
+**Experimental Setting** - Applicable to version 1.7 and above

 SCEPman Enterprise Edition only

 Before version 1.9, due to delayed compliance state evaluation during enrollment this feature breaks Windows Autopilot enrollment.
-After certificate deployment the immediate following OCSP check will return '**not valid**' during enrollment time and the Autopilot process will not succeed.
+After certificate deployment the immediately following OCSP check will return '**not valid**' during enrollment time and the Autopilot process will not succeed.

 With version 1.9 and above, clients receive an "Ephemeral Bootstrap Certificate" during the enrollment phase that is later replaced with a regular client certificate, as soon as the client becomes compliant.

+With version 2.5 and above, you can alternatively configure a grace period during which the device  is always considered compliant with the setting ComplianceGracePeriodMinutes.
 {% endhint %}

 **Value:** _Always_ or _Never_